I am Jeff Southern from Kennesaw, GA. You have reached EVThing.me. This site was created that that you can follow the

 the old gas tank.
 I then sand blasted the rust away and welded in a false bottom plate to get a flat surface.

 I then fabricated a new battery box out of 0.05" Aluminum sheet.
-I spot a seam welded
+I spot and seam welded

 the box for strength.
 It might not look like it, but it clears the hood by about an inch.